smoench/OpenSearchDSL/docs/Query/TermLevel/Wildcard.md

 Matches documents that have fields matching a wildcard expression (not analyzed).

-Lets take an example to write a wildcard query with Elasticsearch DSL.
+Lets take an example to write a wildcard query with OpenSearch DSL.

 ```JSON
 {